awsdocs/macie-user-guide/doc_source/macie-classify-objects-file-extension.md

 1. Choose any of the listed managed file extensions to view its details\.

-   To enable or disable a file extension, on its details page, use the **Enabled/Disabled** drop\-down menu, and then choose **Save**\.
+   To enable or disable a file extension, on its details page, use the **Enabled/Disabled** dropdown and choose **Save**\.

-The following is the complete list of file extensions that Macie can assign to your objects during classification:
+The following is the complete list of file extensions that Macie can assign to your objects during classification\.

 |  |  |  |  |